sai-d-build/circuit_stem/handover.md

+---
+## Handover Document Restructuring (2025-08-23)

+The `handover.md` document has been restructured to improve readability and ensure that the most recent updates are easily accessible.

+### Changes Made:

+*   **Chronological Reordering:** The entire document has been reordered to display entries in reverse chronological order, with the latest updates appearing at the top.
+*   **Preservation of Content:** No content has been removed or altered during this process.
+All previous handover notes, summaries, and analyses have been preserved.

+### Reason for Change:

+This restructuring makes it easier for team members to quickly get up to speed on the latest project developments without having to scroll through the entire document.

+---

+---
+## Git Changes Summary (2025-08-23)

+The following changes were made to the codebase, focusing on fixing a toggle switch interaction bug, improving logging, and general code cleanup.

+### Bug Fix:

+*   **Toggle Switch Interaction:** The primary fix is in `lib/engine/game_engine_notifier.dart` where the `_handleTap` method now correctly delegates tap events to the `InteractionBehavior.onTap` method.
+This resolves a bug where the UI toggle switch was unresponsive.

+### Logging Improvements:

+*   **Mock Logger for Tests:** A new `test/helpers/mock_logger.dart` file has been added to provide a simple logging implementation for use in tests.
+*   **Event Tracing:** Logging has been added to `input_manager.dart` and `game_engine_notifier.dart` to trace tap events.
+*   **Code Cleanup:** `print` statements in `mock_animation_scheduler.dart` have been replaced with `Logger.log`.

+### Code Cleanup and Refinements:

+*   **Import Paths:** Corrected `logger.dart` import paths across the codebase to point to `lib/common/logger.dart`.
+*   **Test Setup:** The test setup helper (`test/helpers/test_setup_helper.dart`) has been updated for `MockAnimationScheduler` instantiation.
+*   **Code Quality:** Unused imports and variables have been removed.
+Stylistic improvements have been made, such as adding `@override` annotations, removing unnecessary `.toList()` calls, and standardizing on single quotes for strings in tests.
+---

+## Recent Architectural Refactoring: Game Engine Orchestration (2025-08-22)

+This section details a significant architectural refactoring of the game engine, moving towards a more modular and orchestrated design.

+### Overview of Changes

+The core game engine has undergone a substantial overhaul, transitioning from a monolithic `GameEngineNotifier` to a system where `GameEngineNotifierV2` acts as a central orchestrator, delegating responsibilities to specialized managers.
+This refactoring aims to improve modularity, testability, and maintainability.

 session was focused on diagnosing and fixing a series of complex issues in the circuit_stem Flutter application following a major architectural refactoring.
 The process involved several phases of analysis, implementation, and debugging.

 1. Initial Problem: Blank UI